inoxlang/inox/docs/collections.md

 set.insert('a', 1)
 ```

-The `set` method creates or update an entry.
+The `set` method creates or updates an entry.

 ```
 map = Map([])